-This biotope occurs on rock substratum.
-A change towards a sedimentary or soft rock substratum would lead to the direct loss of suitable attachment areas resulting in the loss of Fucus spiralis, Semibalanus balanoides and associated communities.
+Sensitivity assessment.
 Resistance is assessed as 'None'.
-As this pressure represents a permanent change, recovery is impossible as suitable substratum for fucoids is lacking.
-Consequently resilience is assessed as 'Very Low'.
-The habitat therefore scores a 'High' sensitivity.
+As this pressure represents a permanent change, recovery is impossible as the suitable substratum for fucoids is lacking.
+Consequently, resilience is assessed as 'Very Low'.
+The habitat, therefore, scores a 'High' sensitivity.
 Although no specific evidence is described confidence in this assessment is 'High', due to the incontrovertible nature of this pressure.